MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ### Syncing Animated Objects​

 The second one, was animating objects to sync with a capture’s movement.
 In different parts of the app, we imported sequential OBJs of a specific capture every five frames.
 The OBJs were then animated in the scene to make sure they would match the corresponding frame of the capture.
-It’s a tedious process of animating and keyframing, but the result is great, you can now see a Mixed Reality capture interacting with non-captured objects.​
+It’s a tedious process of animating and keyframing, but the result is great, you can now see a Mixed Reality Capture interacting with non-captured objects.​

 ![Synced animation between a Mixed Reality Capture and UI panel](images/designing-holograms/synced-objects.gif)